 - Vacancy and other information relating to opportunities with employers or course providers.
 This information will be made available through e-mail and at the careers website.

-- Videotaped practice interviews with a careers adviser for which there is a fee.
+- Filmed practice interviews with a careers consultant for which there is a fee.

-- Vocational guidance software (Prospects Planner, Pathfinder) accessible on the web, in the Careers Information Centre and through the College PC network.
+- Vocational guidance software (Prospects Planner) accessible on the web and in the Careers Information Centre.

 Further details can be found in the Careers Service Guide, in the editions of Options, which are published for Senior Fresh, Junior Sophister and Senior Sophister students and for graduates and at the careers website.